 The transformation process was first demonstrated in 1928 by Frederick Griffith.
 Griffith experimented on Streptococcus pneumoniae, a bacterium that causes pneumonia in mammals.
 When he examined colonies of the bacteria on petri plates, he could tell that there were two different strains.
 The colonies of one strain appeared smooth.
 Later analysis revealed that this strain has a polysaccharide capsule and is virulent, that it, it causes pneumonia.
 The colonies of the other strain appeared rough.
 This strain has no capsules and is avirulent.
 When Griffith injected living encapsulated cells into a mouse, the mouse died of pneumonia and the colonies of encapsulated cells were isolated from the blood of the mouse.
 When living non-encapsulated cells were injected into a mouse, the mouse remained healthy and the colonies of non-encapsulated cells were isolated from the blood of the mouse.
+Griffith then heat killed the encapsulated cells and injected them into a mouse.
 The mouse remained healthy and no colonies were isolated.
 The encapsulated cells lost the ability to cause the disease.
-However, a combination of heatkilled encapsulated cells and living non-encapsulated cells did cause pneumonia and colonies of living encapsulated cells were isolated from the mouse.
+However, a combination of heat-killed encapsulated cells and living non-encapsulated cells did cause pneumonia and colonies of living encapsulated cells were isolated from the mouse.
 How can a combination of these two strains cause pneumonia when either strand alone does not cause the disease?
-If you guessed the process of transformation you are right!
+If you guessed the process of transformation, you are right!
 The living non-encapsulated cells came into contact with DNA fragments of the dead capsulated cells.
 The genes that code for the capsule entered some of the living cells and a crossing over event occurred.
 The recombinant cell now has the ability to form a capsule and cause pneumonia.
 All of the recombinant's offspring have the same ability.
 That is why the mouse developed pneumonia and died.